-S&P 500 hangs close to record after mixed profit reports
+S&P 500 adds to record as health care stocks climb

 TRADE WATCH: The only issue more important than interest rates to markets in the short term is the U.S.-China trade battle, Jeffrey Halley of Oanda said in a commentary.

-The two sides are continuing to talk, but China on Tuesday accused the U.S. of “economic bullying behavior” after U.S. regulators cited security threats while proposing to slash funding for Chinese equipment in U.S. telecommunications networks.
+The two sides are continuing to talk, but uncertainty is high on what will come of it.
+China on Tuesday promised more improvements in conditions for foreign companies, which has been a key factor in the trade dispute.
+But it also separately accused the U.S. of “economic bullying behavior” after U.S. regulators cited security threats while proposing to slash funding for Chinese equipment in U.S. telecommunications networks.

-OVERSEAS MARKETS: Britain’s FTSE 100 fell 0.7% as it became clear that the country will head to another general election to solve its political impasse over Brexit.
-Germany’s DAX lost 0.1%, and the CAC 40 in Paris rose 0.1%.
+OVERSEAS MARKETS: Britain’s FTSE 100 fell 0.6% as it became clear that the country will head to another general election to solve its political impasse over Brexit.
+Germany’s DAX was close to flat, and the CAC 40 in Paris was up 0.1%.

 In Asia, Japan’s Nikkei 225 index gained 0.5%.
 The Hang Seng in Hong Kong lost 0.4%, and the Shanghai Composite index dropped 0.9%.